 Children of all ages enjoy opportunities to play with peers, participate in sports, work on arts and crafts, and enjoy their summer months.
 However, families of children with I/DD may have limited resources.
 Many summer camps may not have staff trained to support children with I/DD or may limit the age of participating children to 12 years.

-For the past 10 years, The Arc of Davidson County has offered children with I/DD the same opportunities for typically developing children: the chance to participate in summer camp.
+The Camp offers children with I/DD the same opportunities as typically developing children: the chance to participate in summer camp.
 Summer camp provides respite for families, often stretched to provide care for their child once school closes for the summer.

 Our deep gratitude to our partners: